paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md

 Subsec. (g).
 Pub.
 L. 113–128, § 487(4), inserted “, or contracts or cooperative agreements with,” after “grants to”.

 Subsec. (h).
 Pub.
 L. 113–128, § 487(1), (2), redesignated subsec. (i) as (h) and struck out former subsec. (h).
-Prior to amendment, text read as follows: “The Commissioner may not make a grant under subsection (a) of this section unless the State involved agrees that, in carrying out subsection (d)(1) of this section, the State will seek to incorporate into the State plan under [section 796c of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-796c) any new methods and approaches relating to independent living services for older individuals who are blind.”
+Prior to amendment, text read as follows: “The Commissioner may not make a grant under subsection (a) unless the State involved agrees that, in carrying out subsection (d)(1), the State will seek to incorporate into the State plan under [section 796c of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-796c) any new methods and approaches relating to independent living services for older individuals who are blind.”

 Subsec. (h)(1).
 Pub.
 L. 113–128, § 487(5)(A), substituted “subsection (i)(4)” for “subsection (j)(4)”.